Skip to main content

 Regulation Impact Statement – Department of Agriculture and Water Resources

-The RIS estimates the measure will increase total regulatory costs by $1000 a year on average.
-The OBPR agreed to the estimate.
+The Department estimates the revised framework will reduce regulatory costs by $4.2 million a year.
+The OBPR agreed to this estimate.

 Aust Gov